 - Excalibur: During the final battle, Lancelot uses a spiked club as his main weapon.
 While he isn't an actually barbaric character, he looks the part after spending years in exile, and getting a more stereotypically brutish and primitive-looking weapon like a spiked club rather than a more stereotypically refined and elegant-looking weapon like the sword he previously emphasizes his fall from grace.

-- Star Wars: A double-ended metal club called the gaderffii is the Weapon of Choice for the Tusken Raiders — technologically limited Desert Bandits who attack most outsiders on sight.
-The most prized gaderffii are made of durasteel scavenged from spaceship wrecks.
+- Star Wars: A double-ended metal club called the gaderffii is the weapon of choice for the Tusken Raiders — technologically limited Desert Bandits who attack most outsiders on sight.
+The most prized gaderffii are made of durasteel scavenged from spaceship wrecks, while the knobbed, wooden end with the beak is made from a hardwood limb that is picked up during a Rite of Passage.
+Though that doesn't mean there isn't a sophisticated martial art to fight with them, as demonstrated by Boba Fett in The Mandalorian and The Book of Boba Fett.

 - The medieval European woodwose, a primitive human living in the wilderness where the Christian civilization ends, is typically depicted carrying a big, rough club that, due to its stooped posture, also serves as a cane.